SamiMohammad7/Task-Management-API/README.md

     - `PUT /tasks/<task_id>`: Update a specific task.
     - `DELETE /tasks/<task_id>`: Delete a specific task.
     - `GET /tasks/category/<category_name>`: Get tasks by category.

-## Configuration

-You may need to configure certain settings before running the application.
-This can include database configurations, environment variables, or any other settings specific to your application.

-1. **Database Configuration:**

-    - Edit `config.py` to configure your database URI.

-2. **Environment Variables:**

-    - You can use environment variables to store sensitive information or configuration settings.
-Refer to the documentation for details on which variables to set and their values.

-## Contributing

-If you'd like to contribute to the project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Create a new pull request.

-## License

-Include license information for your project here.